 Looking for varicose vein treatment?
-When we see patients for varicose vein treatment in our Houston area vein centers, they're often a symptom of venous insufficiency.
+When we see patients for varicose vein treatment in our Houston and Dallas area vein centers, they're often a symptom of venous insufficiency.
 That's a condition that can cause more serious health issues.
-These include high blood pressure, venous ulcers and so much more.
+These include skin infections, venous ulcers, and so much more.

 Once you’ve decided to treat varicose veins, the question remains: what method will serve you best?

 As we mentioned before, varicose veins are a symptom of a blood flow problem.
-When your valves fail, that allows blood to flow backward, instead of going against gravity and returning to your heart.
+When your valves fail, that allows blood to flow backward instead of going against gravity and returning to your heart.

 That’s where a medical glue product called VenaSeal is introduced.
-Using a small catheter, providers insert the glue into your vein to stop your blood from flowing backward into your legs.
+Providers insert the glue into your vein using a small catheter to stop your blood from flowing backward into your legs.
 They often use a local anesthetic alongside the glue to prevent any pain.

 Now, for bulging varicose veins, radiofrequency vein ablation may be a better option.RFA is also a minimally invasive procedure involving the insertion of a catheter into your abnormal vein.
 We then supply it with heat energy, closing the vein permanently.
 Want the best news?
 We can perform RFA with just a local anesthetic.